vdclab/vdclab-wiki/SubtiWiki.md

 ## Notes from User
 - Can map transcriptomic and proteomic data directly onto pathways
 - App for phone: can browse genes (BLAST, phenotypes, etc.), regulons and metabolism.
-Easy to use and can contact community directly there
+Easy to use and can contact community directly there.
-- Has list of labs working on B. subtilis, as well, on gene pages lists labs working on that gene/protein
+- Has list of labs working on B. subtilis, as well, on gene pages lists labs working on that gene/protein.
+- Kept very up to date with new papers on B. subtilis gene function.

 ## Citation